By Abby Watkins

 and Leo Shaw

-Several students have also alleged that both people involved in the production and Mira Costa students were smoking marijuana during the shoot on May 8.
-However, the MBUSD and the Mira Costa administration deny that any illegal behavior occurred on campus.
+Students have also alleged that both set workers and Mira Costa students were smoking marijuana during shooting on May 8, although Mira Costa administrators and district officials deny that any drug use occurred on campus.

 “We walked right through a scene and were herded into a group of actors,” junior Luke Trimble said.
 “We saw their entourage smoking blunts.”